Understanding the Health Risks Posed by Algal Blooms

 Because anatoxin and its derivatives are so fast-acting, you should call a veterinarian right away if your pet shows signs of ingestion.

-The next step is to call 3-1-1 to report the incident, according to Watershed Department environmental scientist Brent Bellinger.
-“They have questionnaires to determine if it was a pet illness and if a human possibly was exposed, at which point it’ll be routed to myself and/or Austin Public Health for follow-up.”
+Then, you should call 3-1-1 to report the incident.
+“They have questionnaires to determine if it was a pet illness and if a human possibly was exposed, at which point it’ll be routed to myself and/or Austin Public Health for follow-up,” says Brent Bellinger, a Watershed Department environmental scientist.

 • Scum or mats floating on the surface